kyverno/chainsaw/website/docs/operations/update.md

 # Update

-The `update` operation lets you define resources that should be updated in the Kubernetes cluster during the test step.
+The `update` operation defines resources that should be updated in a Kubernetes cluster.
-These can be configurations, deployments, services, or any other Kubernetes resource.

 If the resource to be updated doesn't exist in the cluster, the step will fail.